ansemjo/aenker/README.md

     $ go get -u github.com/ansemjo/aenker
     $ aenker --version
-    aenker version untracked (not built with build.go)
+    aenker version 0.3.5 (not built with build.go)

-Or clone the repository and use the included `build.go` program, which compiles a static binary and adds information about the built version into the file (`vgo` is required for module vendoring before `go 1.11.0` is released):
+Or clone the repository and use the included `build.go` program, which compiles a static binary and adds more specific information about the built version into the file (`vgo` is required for module vendoring before `go 1.11.0` is released):

     $ go get golang.org/x/vgo
     $ git clone https://github.com/ansemjo/aenker.git
     $ cd aenker/
-    $ make build
+    $ make
+    vgo mod vendor
-    $ ./aenker --version
+    go run build.go -o aenker --tempdir /tmp/aenker-build-tmpgopath ./aenker --version
-    ./aenker version 0.3.2 (0.3.2-4-g102a758-dirty)
+    ./aenker version 0.3.5-4-ge1976f0-dirty
+    sha256sum --tag aenker
+    SHA256 (aenker) = 0ddd523be3aec435bb044946e1473c651d694658682fabc0b5c665210301b931

+If you have [upx](https://upx.github.io/) installed, you can further compress the binary, which results in approximately a third of the file size:

+    $ make compress

 Then install in the default user prefix `~/.local/` (make sure `~/.local/bin/` is in your `$PATH`):